pollinations/pollinations/APIDOCS.md

 - nologo: Set to 'true' to turn off the rendering of the logo.
 Default: false
 - private: Set to 'true' to prevent the image from appearing in the public feed.
 Default: false
 - enhance: Set to 'true' to turn on prompt enhancing (passes prompts through an LLM to add detail).
 Default: false
-- safe: Set to 'true' to enable strict NSFW content filtering.
+- safe: Set to 'true' to enable strict NSFW content filtering, throwing an error if NSFW content is detected.
 Default: false

 **Return:** Image file (typically JPEG or PNG)